Written by Jonathan Wojcik

 Little Miss Muffet

-Miss Muffet as a rubber gimpstress getting "attacked" by the spider in a blatantly sexualized fashion?
+Miss Muffet as a rubber gimpstress?
 That's what you came up with?
 I don't know if this is more or less juvenile than Dorothy, but the official website still summarized this "action figure" with "The eight-legged monstrosity attacking poor Miss Muffet has more on his mind than curds and whey!"

-To add insult to injury, the two figures here were barely even poseable (yeah, I have them, so what?!).
-It's a great looking spider in person, but the limbs are stuck at awkward angles, and Muffet's only articulation is that her knees and elbows can rotate a little, so she is actually permanently frozen in a sexually submissive position.
+To add insult to injury, the two figures here were barely even poseable.
+It's a great looking spider in person, but the limbs are stuck at awkward angles, and Muffet's only articulation is that her knees and elbows can rotate a little, so she is actually permanently frozen in a position of getting attacked.

 The very last of the 7VV1573D